Ayush0054/Ayush0054/README.md

 - 🌱 Aspiring software developer.**

-- Currently learning and building projects  and contributing in  open source
+- Currently learning and building projects
 - cooking at www.getdevkit.com
 - ping me on twitter for connection